12 Best Virtual Queue Management Systems for Retail

 Overview

-• UI: Qminder has a traditional and seasoned UI which store associates generally don’t struggle to use.
+- UI: Qminder has a traditional and seasoned UI that store associates generally don’t struggle to use.

-• Clients: Bolt, Verizon, Marines, John Hopkins University and AT&T.
+- Clients: Bolt, Verizon, Marines, Johns Hopkins University, and AT&T.

 7. QLess